kiwicom/flask-ninja/docs/source/router.rst

     api.add_router(users_api, prefix="/users")

-Now you can access the following endpoints:
+And we can access the following endpoints:

 * ``/blogs/``
 * ``/blogs/new``
 * ``/users/``
 * ``/users/new``

-**Note:** You can also add a router to a router, to create a more complex hierarchy of your api:
+**Example 2:** Register a router to a router:

 .. code-block:: python